alessandro-gentilini/knuth-interview-2006/README.md

 programming.

-But then the symbolic, the assembly program was a new-fangled thing at the time, and allowed me to do it in a way that’s more easier to understand.
+But then the symbolic, the assembly program was a new-fangled thing at the time, and allowed me to do it in a way that's more easier to understand.
 Instead of choosing a number for every place in my program, I could give it a name, and then the machine would figure out the, you know, what number to associate with that name.
-And in those days computers couldn’t deal with letters very well, the computers were more set up for numbers, but we were allowed to use capital letters, so we had, so, and in this assembler we could use five capital letters, for a word, and I remember specifically when
+And in those days computers couldn't deal with letters very well, the computers were more set up for numbers, but we were allowed to use capital letters, so we had, so, and in this assembler we could use five capital letters, for a word, and I remember specifically when